MaxPeal/obinex/README.md

 You can change bootmode by writing the mode to `in/mode` (or using the obinex command).
 See `obinex -h` for more information and valid modes.

-# Setup

-    go install gitlab.cs.fau.de/i4/obinex/...

-`obinex-server/weblog.html` needs to be copied to the directory where `obinex-server` is run.

-Run `obinex-server` on a buddy PC and run `obinex` on i4jenkins (or the same server).

 # Internals

 ## Architecture